stuffa/Gcal2xls/README.md

     java -jar Gcal2xls

 #### Hidden Calendars
 If you have a large number of calenders, some may be hidden.
-This option will allow then to be seen in the list of calenders.
+This option will allow them all to be visable in the list of calenders.

 #### Calenders
 You can export the events fom multiple calendars.
 Select the ones you want to export events from